kunalj101/python_intro_hackathon/chapter5.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package

-msg_bad1 = "You should first perform the pre processing steps" msg_success = "Great!
+msg_bad1 = "You should perform all pre processing steps before model building" msg_success = "Great!
 Go ahead with modeling exercise"

 # Use test_mc() to grade multiple choice exercises.